honzee/RNAseqCNV/README.md

 ```
 RNAseqCNV_wrapper(config = "path/to/config", metadata = "path/to/metadata", snv_format = "vcf", adjust = FALSE)
 ```
-or uncheck the appropriate box in the shiny app interface.
+or uncheck the appropriate box in the Shiny app interface.

 #### 2.2 Output <a name="output"></a>
-The output (figures and tables) of both wrapper and the shiny app will be saved in the output directory as specified in the config file.
+The output (figures and tables) of both wrapper and the Shiny app will be saved in the output directory as specified in the config file.

 ##### 2.2.1 Main figure <a name="main_figure"></a>